 Adjusting your Feedback Methods to Personality Types

 Who they are: Powerfuls are proactive individuals that do not shy away from hard work.
-They are risk takers and decision makers.
-Powerfuls have a long stream of goals and targets, and will truly exert themselves to acheive them.
+They are risk-takers and decision-makers.
+Powerfuls have a long stream of goals and targets, and will truly exert themselves to achieve them.

 How to give them feedback: When it comes to receiving feedback, Powerfuls value clear-cut communication revolving around their goals or targets.
 They are also likely to be very strong personalities who show confidence in their work.
 Therefore, they are likely to appreciate concise 360-feedback around their work, as it allows them to take a step back and view things from different perspectives.

 Who they are: Playfuls are the “people-people” of your workplace.
 They love to network and are full of enthusiasm.
 Despite being less structured and organized than other workers, they are very creative.
 They enjoy working closely with others, rather than alone.